jimratliff/GenoMac-user/resources/docs_to_display_to_user/Obsidian_how_to_configure.md

 - **🚨🚧🛑 Whoa!
 Stop!
 Do not click “Start syncing” yet! 🛑🚧🚨**
 - **Close (or dismiss) the “Setup connection” dialog**

-## Adjust Obsidian Sync settings before actually starting the sync
+## Adjust Obsidian Sync settings
-- ❑ Obsidian » Settings » Sync
+- ❑ Obsidian » Settings » Core plugins » Sync
   - **Device name**
-    - ❑ Add a device name
+    - ❑ Add a device name to distinguish this local clone from others
       - Use both the name of the Mac *and* the user’s name
   - **Selective sync**
     - ❑ Say ✅ to each of